siberianfox/g2wiki/Using-a-Raspberry-Pi-as-a-JTAG-Dongle.md

 ##Wiring it up:

-TODO
+_TODO: Add images, cleanup description._

-Cheap version: Using [this schematic of the Arduino Due](http://arduino.cc/en/uploads/Main/arduino-Due-schematic.pdf) and [this reference image](http://learn.adafruit.com/assets/3059) of the [Pi's GPIO pins](http://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/the-gpio-connector), you'll connect these connections:
+Using [this schematic of the Arduino Due](http://arduino.cc/en/uploads/Main/arduino-Due-schematic.pdf) and [this reference image](http://learn.adafruit.com/assets/3059) of the [Pi's GPIO pins](http://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/the-gpio-connector), you'll connect these pins from the Due to the Pi (ideally with the power off -- you've been warned):

 | Due | Pi |
 |:----|---:|